Erfanmghs/WP-Core-Plugin-Theme-Detection/README.md

 | **Burp / proxy** | `--proxy`, `--cookie`, repeatable `--header` |
 | **Caching** | SQLite cache at `~/.cache/wp-core-fingerprint/` |
 | **Docker** | Container with `wp-fingerprint` entrypoint |

 ---

-## Why this exists

-On a pentest or audit you often hit WordPress that has:

-- no `<meta name="generator">`
-- `readme.html` returning 404
-- `wp-includes/version.php` returning an empty body (PHP executes server-side)

-You still need the exact core version before CVE mapping means anything.

-This tool compares public core file hashes against every stable release on GitHub.
-When several assets match one tag and one file only matches that tag among the top candidates, you get patch-level confidence even on hardened installs.

-**WPScan** ([wpscanteam/wpscan](https://github.com/wpscanteam/wpscan)) is excellent for broad scanning but needs an API token and uses heuristics for core.
-Use both when you can: this tool for **exact core + evidence**, WPScan for **enumeration and CVE mapping**.

----